MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 ## $PSNativeCommandArgumentPassing

-PowerShell 7.3 changed the way the command line is parsed for native commands.
+PowerShell 7.3 changed the way it parses the command line for native commands.
 The new `$PSNativeCommandArgumentPassing` preference variable controls this behavior.